 The Canadian Oxford Dictionary defines “word” first and foremost as: “a sound or combination of sounds forming a meaningful element of speech …”

 Words are special.
-By definition, to be words – and not just unintelligible sounds or senseless, trifling squiggles on a page – they must have meaning.
-In fact, they must be filled with meaning, or meaning full.
+By definition, to be words – and not just unintelligible sounds or trifling squiggles on a page – they must have meaning.
+In fact they must be filled with meaning, or meaning full.
 Words are what give us the ability to form thoughts and communicate ideas.

-Whether I’m writing news releases, newsletters, video scripts, speeches, articles or books, I help my clients find the right words to carry the ideas and messages from their organizations to the people that need to receive them.
-I craft words that don’t just go out, but words that get through.
+Whether it’s news releases, newsletters, video scripts, speeches, articles or books, I also work with them to help you find the right words to carry the ideas and messages from your organization to the people that need to receive them.
+I craft words that go out and get through.

-To get through to me, please feel free to drop me a line.
+To get through to me, please drop me a line.